A DICOM Framework for Machine Learning Pipelines against Real-Time Radiology Images: Evaluation

+The prototype and the evaluations highlight the potential and performance of \projectname in executing ML pipelines and metadata processing workflows in real-time in a research cluster.
+However, \projectname requires extension and further development for clinical validation.

-At this point, clinical validation and deployment are incomplete, as we do not know if the patient is anticoagulated and can have this filter removed, or whether they have contraindication of filter removal or already have an upcoming scheduled appointment for filter retrieval.
-Therefore, the most logical step to support end-to-end clinical validation of this algorithm would involve the consumption of Electronic Medical Record (EMR) from the RTA on the laboratory information (INR, anticoagulation profile), medications (whether the patient is on any anticoagulant), problem list (for example, if a patient has a history of GI bleed and hence cannot be anticoagulated) and the upcoming clinical appointments where a patient can be seen in the clinic.
-Linkage to an ADT message would allow just in time clinical review of the patients in same-day appointments or education to providers on benefits of the IVC filter removal when no longer required.
+In the IVCF detection, we currently do not know if the patient is anticoagulated and can have this filter removed, or whether they have contraindication of filter removal or already have an upcoming scheduled appointment for filter retrieval.
+As future work, we propose to support end-to-end clinical validation of the ML pipelines with the consumption of Electronic Medical Record (EMR) from the RTA on the laboratory information (INR, anticoagulation profile), medications (whether the patient is on any anticoagulant), problem list (for example, if a patient has a history of GI bleed and hence cannot be anticoagulated) and the upcoming clinical appointments where a patient can be seen in the clinic.
+Linkage to an ADT message would allow just in time clinical review of the patients in same-day appointments.
+In the IVCF detection pipeline, such a linkage will provide education to providers on the benefits of the IVCF removal when no longer required.

-Thus, linkage to EMR is essential to make this testing complete.
-The output of the IVC filter model is not actionable due to missing clinical data, including the determination of whether the patient is anticoagulated or if they have an upcoming appointment for filter retrieval.
-Therefore, by merging the imaging pipeline with the RTA stream, we can create a live AI inference pipeline that accelerates the development of clinically useful algorithms.
+By merging the \projectname real-time images with the RTA stream, we can create a live AI inference pipeline that accelerates the development of clinically useful algorithms.
 To our knowledge, this will be the first AI inference pipeline that combines real-time image and clinical data information during AI validation.
-We propose to integrate the RTA clinical data pipeline with the imaging pipeline to provide tooling for data curation for model inference and training.
-Specifically, we will receive an HL7 feed from the RTA system, which will be normalized into Fast Healthcare Interoperability Resources (FHIR) resource groups.
-For this pilot, we will limit the scope of integration to cover the following resource groups – Patient, Organization, Appointment and Schedule, Medication, and Observation.
-Our choice for these resource groups is driven by our specific use case of an IVC filter detector that will be evaluated for this study.
-The FHIR resource groups will be added to our existing DICOM metadata and stored as document collections.
+We propose integrating the RTA clinical data pipeline with the imaging pipeline to provide tooling for data curation for model inference and training.
+Specifically, \projectname will receive an HL7 feed from the RTA system, which will be normalized into Fast Healthcare Interoperability Resources (FHIR)~\cite{bender2013hl7} resource groups.
+For the IVCF detection, we will limit the scope of integration to cover the following resource groups – Patient, Organization, Appointment and Schedule, Medication, and Observation.
+The FHIR resource groups will be added to our existing DICOM metadata and stored as MongoDB collections in the metadata store.